fbreve/Arduino_ArcadeSpinner/README.md

+This fork only updates the pins to match those in this spinner sold on AliExpress: https://s.click.aliexpress.com/e/_DBUmjYb However, it doesn't work in MiSTer FPGA in any of the four modes (or at least it doesn't work in my MiSTer FPGA).
+The Linux driver in MiSTer doesn't even recognize any events from the wheel, even though the buttons work just fine.
+In Windows, all modes work just fine, including buttons and the wheel.
+Any help will be appreciated.

 # Arduino_ArcadeSpinner

 This project is a modern re-creation of the spinners used in arcades, mainly for brick-breakers like arkanoid for example.